keu/docs/astro/cli/get-started.md

 ## Step 7: Run the new DAG

-To see your new DAG in the Airflow UI, run your browser at `http://localhost:8080/`.
+To see your new DAG in the Airflow UI, refresh your browser at `http://localhost:8080/`.
 As long as Airflow is running, it automatically picks up any new changes in your `/dags` directory.
 Existing files will be parsed for changes every 30 seconds while new files can be detected every 5 minutes.

 Once your new DAG appears in the Airflow UI, we can run it:

 1. Unpause the new DAG and trigger a run like you did in Step 4.
-2. Click the name of your new DAG and open **Graph** view.
+2. Click the name of your new DAG and open the **Graph** view.
 After your DAG runs, there should be a dark green border around the tasks in the graph showing that your run was successful.

 ## Step 8: View task logs